vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 It's automatically generated anytime there is a push event to the [underlying Git repository](https://github.com/vmstan/vmstio).
 It uses an integrated CDN provided by Netlify.

-There is a [staging version](https://staging-docs.vmst.io) of the documentation, which also generates automatically from pushes to the `staging` branch on GitHub.

 If you would like to edit or contribute to the documentation on this site, you may fork the site and submit pull requests to our staging branch.

 Please review our [contribution guide](https://github.com/vmstan/vmstio/docs.vmst.io/README.md) for more information.